arothmel/scotts-postgres/README.md

 Have a user to run the docker commands (other than root)

-Have db client such as psql installed on local machine (For windows users.
-DBeaver will probably work.
+Have db client such as psql installed on local machine (For windows users DBeaver will probably work.
 I haven't tested yet. )

 ### Step One
 Create a folder on your local machine.
 Call it postgres or scots-postgress for example.
 The folder name represents the project name.